Fundamental mechanisms of energy exchanges in autonomous measurements based on dispersive qubit-light interaction: Analysis of the field's spectral deformation

-where we exploited the fact that $I_{gg}=I_{ee}^*$, $I_{ge}=I_{eg}$, $I_{ge}^* = - I_{ge}$, and $S_{\rm in} (\omega) = \abs{\tpsi_1 (\omega)}^2$.
-Let us denote by $\sigma_t$ the temporal dispersion of the pulse (i.e., effectively, its temporal length) and by $\sigma_\omega$ its frequency dispersion, recalling that they are linked by the Heisenberg uncertainty principle $\sigma_t \sigma_\omega \geq 1/2$.
-When $\omega_q \gtrsim \sigma_\omega$, the spectrum presents a three-peaks structure.
-Let us notice that, for Gaussian pulses, for which $\sigma_t \sigma_\omega \sim 1$, the condition for the three-peaks structure becomes $\sigma_t \omega_q \gtrsim 1$ .
-This result arises from the superposition of the three possible system's trajectories: 1) the qubit's state doesn't change and the field's state remains $\ket{\psi_F (0)}$; 2) the qubit's state changes increasing its energy and the field ends in the red-shifted state $\ket{\psi_{F,ge}}$; 3) the qubit's state changes loosing energy and the field ends in the blue-shifted state $\ket{\psi_{F,eg}}$.
-The first three terms of the spectrum in Eq.~\eqref{eq:OnePhotonOutputSpectrum} come from these three different possible trajectories while the last term features an interference between shifted and non-shifted wavefunctions.
-When $\sigma_\omega \ll \omega_q$, the interference term vanishes and the three-peaks structure becomes clearly visible.
-In other words, the three-peak structure becomes clearly visible when it is possible, by measuring the photon frequency in the output, to infer with great accuracy which path the qubit followed (jump $\ket{g_\Theta} \rightarrow \ket{e_\Theta}$, jump $\ket{e_\Theta} \rightarrow \ket{g_\Theta}$, or no jump), i.e., the spectrum presents a clear three-peak structure when it can be used as a which-path meter.
+The first three terms of the spectrum in Eq.~\eqref{eq:OnePhotonOutputSpectrum} come from the three possible trajectories (1-3), while the last term features an interference between shifted and non-shifted wavefunctions.
+When $\sigma_\omega \ll \omega_q$, the interference term vanishes and the three-peak structure becomes clearly visible.
+In other words, the three-peak structure becomes clearly visible when it is possible, by measuring the photon frequency in the output, to infer with great accuracy which path the qubit followed (jump $\ket{g_\Theta} \rightarrow \ket{e_\Theta}$, jump $\ket{e_\Theta} \rightarrow \ket{g_\Theta}$, or no jump), i.e., the spectrum presents a clear three-peak structure when it carries which-path information.

-The three peaks appearing in the output spectrum are not due to processes akin to those generating the Mollow triplet~\cite{Book_Breuer2002,Book_Walls2007}.
+Importantly, the three peaks appearing in the output spectrum are not due to processes akin to those generating the Mollow triplet~\cite{Book_Breuer2002,Book_Walls2007}.
 In that case, the spectral deformation arise from the exchange of excitations between the qubit and the resonant field driving it.
 As a consequence, the position of the Mollow triplet peaks depends on the intensity of the driving.
 In our model, on the contrary, the qubit-field interaction is dispersive so that no excitations are exchanged between field and qubit, and the side peaks position depends on the qubit's bare frequency and not on any of the pulse's properties.
-We will see that this property is somewhat maintained even when the probe pulse contains more than one photon.
+We will see that this property is maintained, under certain conditions, even when the probe pulse contains more than one photon.

 The case in which $\{\Theta,\phi\}=\{\pi/2,\pi\}$ deserves a special mention as in this case $\abs{I_{gg}}=0$ and $\abs{I_{ge}} = 1$ so that the output spectrum is

 which presents a two peak structure regardless of the length of the pulse.
 Indeed, the two peaks are separated and therefore clearly identifiable as two separate peaks when $\sigma_\omega \ll \omega_q$.